microsoft/mlops-promptflow-prompt/README.md

 The repository shows three different flows; some are implemented using various approaches.
 Comparing implementations of the same flow should help you see differences.

 -	**Entity extraction flow**: This basic flow can be implemented using all three methods (class, function, and YAML).
 So, implementations are separated into three folders: class_basic_flow, function_basic_flow, and yaml_basic_flow.
 We are using these flows as a primary “toy” example.
--	**Plan and execute flow**: This flow contains several steps that use autogen to build a chat flow.
-The flow is implemented as a class-based and YAML, and the folders class_plan_and_execute and plan_and_execute contain appropriate implementations.
+-	**Plan and execute flow**: This flow contains several steps that use autogen to build an agentic flow with external tool calling for question answering.
 -	**Chat with PDF**: The flow implements a chat flow with a document and is implemented as a DAG.
 It is located in the chat_with_pdf folder.
 Each flow folder contains the flow itself, found in the standard folder, and the evaluation script in the evaluate folder.